 Various archetypes recur in human psychology and play significant roles in shaping the behaviors and perceptions of a person.
-These archetypes, identified in analytical psychology, are universal symbols deeply embedded in the collective unconscious.
+These archetypes, identified in analytical psychology, are universal elements deeply embedded in the collective unconscious.

 The hero's quest is a recurring motif in myths and legends across different cultures.
 It symbolizes the individual's journey toward self-discovery and personal growth.
 Another essential archetype is the shadow, representing darker aspects of the human psyche.